 New to cloth?
 Don’t worry!
 We all start somewhere.
-Nineteen months ago I’d never used a cloth nappy, yet here I am providing help and guidance to others, and having reviewed dozens of nappies.
+I started 2018 having never used a cloth nappy, yet a year later I started providing help and guidance to others, and have reviewed dozens of nappies.

 There’s so much terminology to get your head around, and I’m definitely guilty of dropping into jargon all too often.
 Let’s get right down to basics.
 A cloth nappy is made of an absorbent part to soak up wee.
 A waterproof cover to stop the soggy fabric getting everything else soggy.
 And elasticated edges to contain the poo inside the nappy.
 Here’s some more information if you’re ready to delve a bit deeper into the parts and types of a cloth nappy system.

 But which nappy should you choose I hear you ask?
 Well isn’t that the question.
 I’ve written another post on finding the right brand.
 If you’re ready to take the plunge into night nappies as well then take a little look at that page too.

 Now you’ve got your shiny new nappies you want to use them and care for them.
 Here’s a few more posts to help you on your journey: